kamilsadik/Kreana/README.md

 It is worth noting that the price of BitClout is also determined by a bonding curve-like function -- BitClout.com simply does not provide liquidity on the BitClout currency, allowing them to crystallize all proceeds from the sale of BitClout currency as profit.

-The chief drawback is the use of BitClout as an intermediary currency, and the illusion of liquidity in Creator Coins.
+The chief drawback is the use of BitClout as an intermediary currency.
 When a user wishes to sell Creator Coins at a profit, he receives BitClout in exchange.
-He then needs to sell his BitClout off-platform (often on Discord) at as much as a 40% discount.
+He then needs to sell his BitClout off-platform.

 ![Creator Coin Bonding Curve](creator_coin_bonding_curve.png)